 What is Tor?

 The Tor is the best tool for anyone who’s looking for maximum possible anonymity when browsing the internet, plus it’s a great anti-censorship tool.
-However, being free and with many users around the world, many governments have tried with a varying degree of success to block access to the Tor network.
+However, being free and with many users around the world, many governments have tried to a varying degree of success to block access to the Tor network.

 Why is Tor free?